Back to Dealfront DigestSales

 First off, encourage collaboration among team members.
 Create a space where everyone can share their insights, strategies, and successes.
 This kind of teamwork strengthens the overall performance of the group.

 Make sure that everyone knows their roles and goals clearly.
 This way, they understand exactly what they're responsible for, which helps them contribute effectively to the team's goals.
-Assign specific people to handle leads.
+Assign specific people to handle B2B sales leads.
 Let everyone know who's responsible for what so that no opportunities fall through the cracks.

 Most importantly, use data to your advantage.
 Use a tool like Dealfront to look at trends and metrics so that you can fine-tune your strategies for better results.
 And remember, the market is always changing!
 Your team needs to be adaptable and ready to adjust strategies when needed.